ept/blog/src/yc-value.md

   [believe](http://thenextweb.com/industry/2011/02/07/y-combinator-partner-harjeet-taggar-start-fund-is-bad-news-for-bad-investors-interview/)
   that you are doing something interesting by default.

+**Being part of the best**

-But the main thing I want to get across is that **Y Combinator is simply [number one](http://blog.businessofsoftware.org/2009/09/joel-spolskys-talk-at-business-of-software-2008-on-being-number-one.html)**.
+The general theme I want to get across is that **Y Combinator is simply [number one](http://blog.businessofsoftware.org/2009/09/joel-spolskys-talk-at-business-of-software-2008-on-being-number-one.html)**.
 Being number one is very different from being number two or any number below.

-One friend from our YC batch remarked at demo day: *"This room contains the future of the IT industry."* He was right.
+One friend from our YC batch remarked at Demo Day: *"This room contains the future of the IT industry."* He was right.
 Since many of the world's best startups go through YC, they collectively form a force which has the power and drive to shape the entire industry for many years to come.
 That's not because there is any centralised agenda; it's more comparable to being a graduate from